The final paper proposal should follow this format and use these headings.

 This part of the proposal deals with why this is an interesting or valid paper to research and write.
 To be blunt, it should answer the question, "so what?" asked by an potential reader.
 Why is this an interesting or important topic for discussion?
 What new insights will be explored?
 Why are you interested in writing the paper?

 Preliminary research is essential to the development of a topic and a thesis.
 While your general exploration of an author's work may raise questions you would like to explore, it is through preliminary research that you begin to refine your ideas . . . or even find a more specific topic.
+You need at least five research sources on your proposal.
+You don't need to use them all in the paper (citation requiements are on the assignment sheet), but you need to start with several.

 A preliminary annotated bibliography is part of this step.
-You may change your sources as you develop your paper, but you need to start with a strong set of sources to work from.
+You may change your sources as you develop your paper, but you need to start with a strong set of five research sources to work from.

 The annotated bibliography itself will consist of two parts: the citation of the source in correct MLA format, followed by two paragraphs.
 The first paragraph should provide a general description of your source.
 The second paragraph should discuss specifically how it is relevant to your thesis.
 In other words, discuss how you plan to use this source.
 Does it offer specific claims that will be part of your argument?
 Does it offer an argument that you plan to position yourself against?